bennylope/django-organizations/README.rst

     # TODO do everything no matter what so that
     # TODO be able to specify where redirects go?

+Invitations should be added to the DB so that we can track who invited and when

 /accounts/register/ - add a new account
 /accounts/invitation/<invite id>/ - respond to an invitation